 Commuting to campus

-If you will be commuting to University using public transport, you can see our information on travelling safely.
+If you will be commuting to University using public transport, you may find our information on local travel useful.
 You are encouraged to buy your travel tickets online or to use contactless payments where possible, and remember to be prepared for your journey with a face covering and hand sanitiser.
-You may find our information on local travel useful.

 News and updates